CentralLabFacilities/simple_robot_gaze/README.md

 The file must reside in ~/.config/simplerobotgaze.yaml

-In order to stop simple robot gaze from controlling the robot simple send "pause" (string msg) to:
+In order to pause simple robot gaze from controlling the robot simple send "true" to (resume = "false"):

     /robotgazetools/set/pause

-In order to get the current status subscribe to:
+In order to get the current status subscribe (return true or false) to:

     /robotgazetools/get/pause